-When we think about balance, we often picture standing on one leg without wobbling or gracefully moving through a yoga pose without tipping over.
+When you hear the word balance, do you picture standing on one leg without wobbling—or holding a yoga pose without tipping over?

 While single-leg balance exercises are a great place to start (and an important skill to practice), true balance goes beyond simply holding still.
 It’s about how well your body